Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 \subsubsection{Initialization}

-For initializing the IM network, we can use many approaches.
-We will discuss one such approach.
+Next, we discuss how to initialize the IM network.
+In general, many approaches are available to initialize the network and we will discuss one such approach.

 Remember because of dq-transformation on IM variables, two sub-circuits evolve (see left and right of Fig. \ref{fig:IM_dq_load}).
 The sub-circuit on the left without the IM equations is a linear circuit.
 AC analysis can be used to obtain the initial condition for these, assuming a rated complex current draw by IM (which models the $I_a, I_b,$ and $I_c$ in Fig. \ref{fig:IM_dq_load}).
 A good guess for a complex current draw by IM can be obtained by running power flow with IM modeled as a PQ load and calculating the current from the solution ($I=S_{IM}^*/V_{IM}^*)$.
 Initialization of the IM components requires handling the nonlinearities due to speed-flux terms.
-With the proper choice of the reference frame in dq-transformation (rotating reference frame), we can use DC analysis to obtain the initial conditions for the IM circuit.
+With the proper choice of the reference frame in dq-transformation, time-invariant voltage sources ($V_{ds}$ and $V_{qs}$ are constants) across the IM can be obtained.
+We can then use DC analysis to obtain the initial conditions for the IM circuit.
 The $V_{ds},$ and $V_{qs}$ voltages are DC-values in the rotating reference frame.
 We can short the inductor and open the capacitors to obtain the steady-state initial conditions with the source voltages as DC values.
 The rated voltage at the IM terminals for dq-transformation can be obtained from the power flow solution $V_{IM}$.
-In reality, with a slightly more complex procedure, we can get an exact initial condition for the circuit by solving a set of nonlinear equations representing the overall circuit iteratively using NR.
+In reality, with a slightly more involved procedure, we can get exact initial conditions for the IM circuit by solving a set of nonlinear equations representing the overall circuit iteratively using NR.

+Generally, one must note that initializing large complex EMT networks is not trivial, and many commercial tool manuals \cite{pscad_initializer_manual}, book chapters \cite{circuit_simulation_pileggi}, and research papers are devoted to the study of efficiently initializing the network.
+In power systems, a common practice is to run load flow and then map the load flow solution from the positive sequence frequency domain to three time-domain to initialize large power grid EMT networks.
+However, with emerging inverter-based resources, this approach may no longer work.